openconfig/kne/README.md

 ## Thanks

-This project is mainly based on the k8s-topo from github.com/networkop/k8s-topo and meshnet-cni plugin from github.com/networkop/meshnet-cni.
+This project is mainly based on the k8s-topo from github.com/networkop/k8s-topo and meshnet-cni plugin originally from github.com/networkop/meshnet-cni.